 Undeniably, the Internet and the World Wide Web constitute a major part of every day life for a vast majority of people nowadays, who use it for a variety of different reasons.
 The easy access to any kind of information is taken for granted and rightly so.
-The development of e-services such as e-learning [4] and e-culture are slowly but steadily becoming a global reality, giving education and cultural organizations and institutions the unparalleled opportunity to provide education and cultural information on demand to the Internet users.
-Multimedia tools generate a high level of stimulation and attention for the recipient of cultural content.
-Since they draw the user's interest and hence increase the cognitive ability, it is only natural that the usage of the World Wide Web will be used as a common platform to support electronic services such as e-culture.
+The development of eservices such as e-learning and e-culture [4], are slowly but steadily becoming a global reality.
+This gives to educational and cultural organizations and institutions the unparalleled opportunity to provide education and cultural information on demand, to the Internet users.
+It is a common belief that multimedia tools generate a high level of stimulation and attention for the recipient of cultural content.
+Since they draw the user's interest and hence increase the cognitive ability, it is only natural that the World Wide Web will be used as a common platform, to support electronic services such as e-culture.

-This paper presents a telecommunication network that combines satellite network technologies with terrestrial networks such as the Internet for e-culture purposes.
-This means, the broadcast of cultural high quality video content via a DVB-S satellite network, to all citizens and especially those in remote places of the country as well as European citizens with respect to the satellite spot beam.
+This paper presents a telecommunications network that combines satellite network technologies with terrestrial networks such as the Internet, for e-culture purposes.
+This means, the broadcast of high quality cultural video content via a DVB-S satellite network and the Internet, to all citizens, especially those in remote places of the country as well as foreign citizens and target groups, with respect to the satellite spot beam.

-The aim of the presented national satellite broadcasting infrastructure is the diffusion of the cultural content from administration to administration and from administration to the citizen so that the mobility, penetration and visibility of the produced cultural product is achieved.
+The aim of the presented national satellite broadcasting infrastructure is the diffusion of cultural content from administration to administration and from administration to the citizen so that the mobility, penetration and visibility of the produced cultural product is achieved.